faridekhalili/Appclustering/README.md

+# The Ineffectiveness of Domain Specific Word Embedding Models for GUI Test Reuse
+F. Khalili, A. Mohebbi, V. Terragni, M. Pezze, L. Mariani, A. Heydarnoori

+# Introduction
+`Quick start` section provides the necessary steps to replicate the experiments of the paper.
+The section is structured as follow:
+- `Data` explains locations of input data set and created LDA & Word Embedding models .
+- `AppClustering` is dedicated to creating an LDA model and word embedding models.
+- `Semantic Matching` provides steps to use created word embedding models for semantic matching.
+Since the word embedding models already exist you can skip the `AppClustering` part to only replicate semantic matching experiments and get the results presented in the paper.

+`Setup for new environment` section provides information to do the experiments in an environment other than released docker or change the current configurations.
+It also contains information to understand the workflow of the experiments in more detail.

 # Quick Start
 ---
 We have set up a docker container that contains the results presented in the paper, and has the environment setup necessary to reproduce those results.